Loading...

 Remember to allow the meat to rest for the same length of time as cooking.

-Cooking Steak by Touch Test:
+Cooking Steak by Touch Test

 For another easy way of telling how cooked a steak is, you can use the touch test.

 This is the preferred method used by chefs, as it can be used for all types of steaks.
+Here’s how it works:

-Simply hold your palm out in front of you, and with your other hand feel the palm flesh between your thumb and forefinger.
+1. Hold your palm out in front of you, and with your other hand feel the palm flesh between your thumb and forefinger.
 This will have the same feel as raw steak.

-Then, with your palm outward again with the same hand, touch your index finger to your thumb.
+2. With your palm outward again with the same hand, touch your index finger to your thumb.
 With your other hand again press the fleshy bit between your thumb and forefinger.
 It should feel slightly more rigid.
 This is the texture of a rare steak.

-With the same hand press your thumb and middle finger together, then once again feel the fleshy bit between your thumb and forefinger.
+3. With the same hand press your thumb and middle finger together, then once again feel the fleshy bit between your thumb and forefinger.
 This should feel quite a bit firmer and is the texture of medium/rare steak.

-Lastly, press your thumb and pinky together.
+5. Lastly, press your thumb and pinky together.
 The fleshy bit of your palm between your thumb and forefinger should feel quite tough, and this is the texture of a well-done steak.

-Cooking Steak by Temperature:
+Cooking Steak by Temperature

 Another way to cook your steak is to use a meat thermometer to assess the temperature of your meat and therefore gauge how cooked it is.
 Simply put your thermometer in the very centre of the steak, and the temperature for different levels of cooked is as follows: